7 Key Accounting Skills Every accounting advisor Should Possess

 5. Flexibility

-The boom of information and communication technologies is starting to change the daily work patterns of accountants.
+The boom of information and communication technologies is starting to change the daily work patterns of accounting advisors.
 Improvements in technology have impacted audit processes and systems, financial reporting, and the automation of accounting information.
 These constant changes have led to several employees being laid off because of job redundancies.
-Modern accountants need to be very flexible to keep up with these modern changes.
+Modern accounting advisors need to be very flexible to keep up with these modern changes.

 6. Enthusiasm